annaliuu/cse15l-lab-reports/lab2.md

   }
 }
 ```
+This new code block fixes the bug because it correctly reverses the entire input array.
+Instead of overriding the leftmost values directly with the rightmost values, the new code block uses a temporary variable to store the original value, enabling the function to successfully swap the left and right values.
+This way, some values are not getting overwritten.

 ## Part 3
 From both last week's and this week's lab, I learned how to fork a page from Github and how to use Github Desktop to clone a repository.
 Prior to this class, I didn't really have much experience with using Github Desktop or Github Pages, so I enjoyed getting hands on experience with this through this class.